matwilso/matwilso.github.io/_posts/gpt-sim.md

 *People are standing having drinks on a small raised outdoor deck.
 "Everybody off the deck!", a droid comes running across the street, "Get inside!".
 They look over, confused, as the supports start creaking.
 The deck drops, comes to a halt a few feet lower.
-Most get inside in time, a few are knocked to the deck floor with minor bruises and a sprained wrist.*
+Enough of them reacted soon enough to get inside, with only a few being knocked to the deck floor with minor bruises and sprained wrists.*

 There are thousands of videos of structural failures, including several videos of this [exact thing](https://www.youtube.com/results?search_query=deck+collapse) happening on YouTube.
-Maybe the full scenario isn't realistic, but a model that has integrated so much knowledge could likely see and predict things before an average person.
+Maybe the full scenario isn't realistic, but a learned model that has integrated so much knowledge could likely see and predict things before an average person.